The New Dynaudio Special Forty

 Get 'Hands-On' with the new Special Forty

-To ship these to our clients we've arranged direct shipping with minimal contact, turn around will be approx 4 days and will be free of charge.
-Hands-free signing is to be expected at the moment, of course.
+To ship these to our clients turn around will be approx 2-3 days and will be free of charge.

-We're available to answer questions, offer advise and generally chat about sound on - 01489 877987 and firstname.lastname@example.org or you can use the contact form on the site - Here
+We're available to answer questions, offer advice and generally chat about sound on - 01489 877987 and email@example.com or you can use the contact form on the site - Here

 In case you missed it the first time around, other than their incredible finishes, here is some of the tech that makes the Special Forty so...
 Special.